pairofdocs/mod_maker_mpq/README.md

 A tool to create modded MPQ files with commonly changed settings all in one place.
 Works for LoD and it's Mods.

+Featues: change monster density in levels, change unique drop rates, change rune drop rates, enable old LoD items that are still in the game files, change cooldown of Sorceress skills like meteor, frozen orb.

 ### (Step 0 prep) Install WinMPQ libs
 Mod maker MPQ uses WinMPQ from https://sfsrealm.hopto.org/downloads/WinMPQ.html to automatically add `.bin` files to an `.mpq` file.